Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Event Generation and Methodology

-In this study, we use all the charged hadrons within the pseudorapidity region, $|\eta|<2.5$, for the estimation of anisotropic flow coefficients using the two- and four-particle Q-cumulants method.
-We tag the charged hadrons within $|\eta|<2.5$ and $0.2<p_{\rm T}<4.0$ GeV/c as RFPs.
+In this study, we use 3500 IPGlasma + MUSIC events, and each IPGlasma + MUSIC event is sampled 200 times for hadron rescattering using UrQMD.
+Thus, we have a total of 700K minimum bias events.
+We use all the charged hadrons within the pseudorapidity region, $|\eta|<0.8$, for the estimation of anisotropic flow coefficients using the two- and four-particle Q-cumulants method.
+We tag the charged hadrons within $|\eta|<0.8$ and $0.2<p_{\rm T}<4.0$ GeV/c as RFPs.
 We apply a pseudorapidity gap, $|\Delta\eta|>1.0$ in the two-subevent method, as shown in Fig.~\ref{fig:deltaeta}, to subtract the non-flow effects from two-particle Q-cumulants method.
 The statistical uncertainties are calculated using the relations shown in Ref.~\cite{Bilandzic:2012wva}.